 So how exactly should a consumer parse out firms that greenwash vs. those with effective ESG approaches?
 Or might a company do both?

-Ideally, managers and their clients can rely on a balance between consistent standards—which have already begun emerging in the US (including the new formation of the International Sustainability Standards Board led by the IFRS)—and industry leaders continuously pushing these standards to a higher bar.
+Ideally, managers and their clients can rely on a balance between consistent standards—which have already begun emerging in the US (including the new formation of the International Sustainability Standards Board led by the )—and industry leaders continuously pushing these standards to a higher bar.

 Today, however, we mainly rely on industry leaders.
 These leaders’ application of ESG rules depends on the financial advisor or the company executive.
 The confluence of power and influence of the private sector creates situations ripe for greenwashing, which in turn adds fuel to the backlash we’ve seen in ESG products.